,

 How to start a security company – step-by-step

-So you’ve already acquired the skills you need over a very long career, and now you want to start your own security company.
+So you’ve already acquired the skills you need over your career, and now you want to start your own security company.
 Here are five steps to get going:

 1. What area will you specialise in?

-As with any business, it’s important to have a niche – and the first place to look when deciding on a specialism is your own experience.
+As with any business, it’s important to have a niche.
+The first place to look when deciding on a specialism is your own experience.
 You’ll know first-hand how that particular type of security should be run.
-Plus, you'll have contacts in the field that already know you give a great service.
+Plus, you’ll have contacts in the field that already know you give a great service.

 These are just some of the niches you could consider: